stephanos/minifyretracer/README.md

 # minifyretracer

-Trace back the sources that contribute to your minified Javascript artifact.
+Trace back the sources that contribute to your minified JavaScript artifact.
 With source maps.

 ## install